 In the scorecard shown below, nine calculators were surveyed, and three main criteria exist for the rankings: accuracy, usability, and education.
-Each calculator was assigned scores in each category, with 3 being the best.
-Accuracy was ultimately weighted at 60 percent of the final score, with usability and education each representing 20 percent.
+Each calculator was assigned scores in each category, with three being the best.
+Accuracy was ultimately weighted at 60% of the final score, with usability and education each representing 20%.

 Retirement Calculator Scorecard (3 = Best)

 |T. Rowe Price||2||3||2||2.2|

 The accuracy component of the retirement calculator scorecard refers to the reliability of the results being displayed.
 The worst mistake a retiree can make is planning only for the best-case scenario.
 After researching several online tools, it is evident that some present only the best-case scenario, which can leave users at risk of falling short of their retirement goals.

 A calculator with a high score in accuracy will be versatile, meaning that it will offer a lot of various input options that allow you to customize the data in a way that matches your situation.
 These options include, but are not limited to, inputs for Social Security, pensions, inflation, advanced expense scheduling, differing retirement dates between spouses, and more.
 The reason a versatile calculator is more accurate is because it is capturing more data points and minimizing the risk of a simplified output relying on inaccurate data.